-Many people I’ve worked with over the last month have expressed concern about Thanksgiving and Holiday gatherings this year.
-Differences of opinion don’t have to ruin your holiday.
+Many people I’ve worked with over the last few weeks have expressed concern about Thanksgiving and Holiday gatherings this year.
+No matter where they turn, it seems, it’s been difficult to escape continual chatter about multiple current events – including politics, and emotions across the board have been running especially high.
+The good news is, differences of opinion don’t have to ruin your holiday.
 Leverage your emotional intelligence with the following tips, and have a Happy Thanksgiving!

 Tap Into Your Self-Awareness